-If you are short with time in Malaga, or you simply want to sights all famous Malaga attractions in the most comfortable way, take a Hop-on-Hop-off Bus in Malaga.
-One loop by the bus takes only 1 hour and 20 min.
+If you are short on time in Malaga, or you simply want to sights all the famous Malaga attractions in the most comfortable way, take a Hop-on-Hop-off Bus in Malaga.
+One loop by bus takes only 1 hour and 20 min.

 Choose between segway tours that last one hour or two hours and have fun touring the city of Malaga.

-Experiencing Holy Week in Malaga is one of the most unique things to do in Malaga.
+Experiencing Holy Week, or Semana Santa in Malaga is one of the most unique things to do in Malaga.

 Semana Santa in Malaga is one of the most important traditional events in Malaga.
 42 religious brotherhoods dressed in unique robes organize distinctive processions carrying wooden sculptures of the sorrowful Virgin Mary and the scenes from the Passion.

 The processions go from brotherhoods’ houses or their churches along the official route to the Malaga Cathedral or back to their brotherhood houses.

 The celebration of the Semana Santa happens the week before Easter.
 During the celebration, the city is amazingly decorated.
 Attending Semana Santa processions is one of the best things to do in Malaga, Spain.

 22. Attend May Crosses Festival in Malaga in May

 May Crosses festival, or (Cruces de Mayo) is a contest of Catholic hermandades (brotherhoods) and neighborhood associations for the most beautiful decorated cross in Andalusia.